 The Future of Women in the National

-At the time of writing, no female jockey has won the Grand National.
-The closest anyone has come is the third place for Seabass and Katie Walsh in 2012.
-Yet many believe that it truly is only a matter of time until that final glass ceiling in the world of horse racing is shattered.
+At the time of writing, only one female jockey has won the Grand National.
+The second best finish was third place for Seabass and Katie Walsh in 2012.
+Yet many believe that it truly is only a matter of time until more female jockeys take home the prize.
 The main thing that will need to change is the attitude of owners and trainers.

 A study of the previous fourteen season’s worth of races was carried out in 2018, with the analysis of the data showing that female jockeys are just as able as their male counterparts when riding horses of similar abilities.
 The only difference was that only one ride in one hundred events at the highest level of the sport was given to a female jockey.